Dog-Lexius: A Tail of Two Friends

 Also available from all online/bricks & mortar book stores.

-One evening Sam falls asleep at his computer whilst creating a cyber space hound who he can play with.
-On the stroke of midnight, the pooch magically comes to life, inviting Sam to join him on an adventure into Outer Space and a mysterious Goblin Planet filled with unruly Letters.
+Sam has a great imagination and would dearly love to have a pet dog.
+One evening he falls asleep at his computer whilst creating a virtual space hound to play with.
+On the stroke of midnight, Dog-Lexius magically comes to life and whisks Sam off on an adventure into Outer Space and to a mysterious Goblin Planet filled with unruly Letters.
 It’s an adventure that will change Sam’s outlook and change his life.

 About Susan Stewart:

-After a successful career in hairdressing where she nurtured her people skills, Susan started to write for children.
-She created Dog-Lexius as a way of helping to raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.
+With Dog-Lexius, Susan’s aim is to help raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.

-Dyslexia effects at least 10% of Britain’s population.
-It is estimated that at least one in ten people worldwide (700 million) struggle daily with this reading and writing disability, and many of them struggle with multiple neurodiversity issues.
+Dyslexia affects at least 10 per cent of Britain’s population and it is estimated that 700 million people worldwide struggle daily with this reading and writing disability, with many of them struggling with multiple neurodiversity issues.

 Susan Stewart is available for interview.